getsentry/sentry-docs/docs/quickstart.rst

-    If you are new to Sentry and you have not used it before, you can get started started by signing up for a `free trial account of Sentry Cloud <https://www.getsentry.com/signup/>`_ on getsentry.com.
+    If you are new to Sentry and you have not used it before, you can get started started by signing up for a `free trial account of Hosted Sentry <https://www.getsentry.com/signup/>`_ on getsentry.com.

-    Sentry Cloud is the most popular edition of Sentry which is used by hobby developers and large corporations alike.
+    Hosted Sentry is the most popular edition of Sentry which is used by hobby developers and large corporations alike.
 It is hosted on our dedicated cloud infrastructure and automatically scales with your requirements and gives you access to your event data from anywhere in